We need carbon offsetting.

 Over time, as the price of higher impact offsets come down, you would then shift more spend into the concrete mineralisation and enhanced weathering to maximise your impact.

-Global design firm IDEO, for instance, wanted to ensure their offsets were high-impact and even better value for money.
+Finnish art and licensing business firm Moomin, for instance, wanted to ensure their offsets were high-impact and even better value for money.

 They didn’t have the internal expertise in offsetting to know how to best approach this.
-Discovering the Oxford Offsetting Principles offered them a framework to affordably support net zero goals.
+Discovering the Oxford Offsetting Principles offered them a framework to effectively support net zero goals.

-Via our API or dashboard you can build a portfolio that aligns with the Oxford Offsetting Principles with just one click, by choosing a bundle of high-quality carbon offsets that we've ready-made using the approach of the Principles outlined above.
-In this way you maximise climate impact (principles 1, 2, & 3) and support the development of the market for high-quality carbon offsetting (principle 4).
+Via Lune's dashboard or API you can select a portfolio that aligns with the Oxford Offsetting Principles with just one click.
+In this way you maximise climate impact today (principles 1, 2, & 3) and support the development of the market for cutting-edge innovation (principles 4).

 Plus, by working with us you access messaging frameworks, templates, and best practices to communicate your actions – so you’ll also be spreading the word with customers, employees, stakeholders, and others in your industry (principle 4).
 It’s win-win!